 - People-meter is an electronic device registering the TV channels watching and the viewing behaviour of each individual in the household and the household as a whole, including guests.
 This is continuous each second measurements carried out throughout the 24 h. throughout the whole year.
 The device is connected to each TV set in the household (number of People-meters = number of TV sets).

 - Rat# (Rating) is the Rat index in absolute values.
-The average number of viewers who were watching the event / TV channel each second.
-The value is in the form of hundreds (’00).
-For example, the rating (rat #) of the event “Football.
-World Cup 2006.
-Italy-Ukraine.
-1/4 final” amounted to 30,442.76, among men (age 4 + years) that means that the average number of men aged 4 years old and older who watched the 1/4 final between Italy and Ukraine (World Cup 2006) made up 3 million 44 thousand 276 viewers.
+The average number of viewers who were watching the event/TV channel each second.
+The index is provided in hundreds (’00).
+For example, the rating (rat #) of the “Football.
+UEFA EC 2016.
+Germany-Ukraine” among men (age 4 + years old) is 29 221,90.
+This means that the average number of men aged 4 years and more, who watched every second of match Germany – Ukraine (UEFA EC 2016) is 2 million 922 thousand 190 viewers.

 - Rch# is the Rch figure in absolute values.
 The average number of people that was covered by the event (was in contact for at least 1 second).
 The figure is in the form of hundreds (’00).